Mao: The Unknown Story: Long March

 Chang and Halliday said that the Long March was not the courageous effort portrayed by the Chinese Communist Party and that Mao's role in leading it was exaggerated.
 Chang refers to the march as a myth that has been tweaked and exaggerated throughout the decades by the Chinese government.
 They write that today the Long March's validity is questionable, because it has diverged so far from reality.
 Officially portrayed as an inspiring commander, the authors write that he was nearly left behind by the March and only commanded a fairly small force.
 He was apparently disliked by almost all of the people on the March and his tactics and strategy were flawed.
 They also write that Chiang Kai-shek allowed the Communists to proceed without significant hindrance.
 They provided the communists with maps and allowed them to escape the clutches of his army because his son was being held hostage in Moscow and he feared he would be killed if the Communists failed.

 Mao is also portrayed, along with the Communist elite, as a privileged person who was usually carried around in litters and protected from the suffering of his subordinates, rather than sharing their hardship.
 Despite the high level of casualties amongst ordinary soldiers, supposedly no high-ranking leaders died on the journey, regardless of how ill or badly wounded they were.
 The book says that, contrary to revolutionary mythology, there was no battle at Luding Bridge and that tales of a "heroic" crossing against the odds was merely propaganda.
-Chang found a witness, Li Xiu-zhen, who told her that she saw no fighting and that the bridge was not on fire.
+A witness, Li Xiu-zhen, told Chang that she saw no fighting and that the bridge was not on fire.
 In addition, she said that despite claims by the Communists that the fighting was fierce, all of the vanguard survived the battle.
 Chang also cited Kuomintang (KNP), the Chinese Nationalist faction during the Chinese Civil War, battleplans and communiques that indicated the force guarding the bridge had been withdrawn before the Communists arrived.